-The Head of Risk is responsible for the preparation of the ORSA report for Standard Ireland, including ensuring that it articulates a coherent overall strategic plan that fits with the agreed risk appetite.
-The Chief Risk Officer of Standard Club is responsible for the preparation of the Standard Club ORSA report.
-The board reviews and approves the ORSA report for Standard Ireland and the Risk Committee gets sight of the discussions on the group ORSA through cross-directorships between the Risk Committee and the group Audit and Risk Committee.
-Furthermore, the two independent non-executive directors of the Board and Risk Committee of Standard Ireland have a standing invite as guests of the group Audit and Risk Committee and can participate in any discussions on the group ORSA.
+The Head of Risk and Compliance is responsible for the preparation of the ORSA report for Standard Ireland, including ensuring that it articulates a coherent overall strategic plan that fits with the agreed risk appetite.
 A key expectation is that the ORSA report and strategic and business plans are aligned and fit within strategic risk appetite.